lcarlier/EasyMock/README.md

 make -j $(nproc)
 ```

-On MacOS, the path to `libctemplate` must be given to cmake by using the `CTEMPLATE_LIB_INSTALL` cache entries.
+On macOS, the path to `libctemplate` must be given to cmake by using the `CTEMPLATE_LIB_INSTALL` cache entries.
 I.E:
 ```sh
 cmake ../ -DDCTEMPLATE_LIB_INSTALL=${LIBCTEMPLATE_INSTALL}
 ```

-Note: On MacOS, the following command `cmake ../ -GXcode <rest of parameters>` can be used to generate the
+Note: On macOS, the following command `cmake ../ -GXcode <rest of parameters>` can be used to generate the
 Xcode project to be opened with [Xcode IDE](https://developer.apple.com/xcode/), but the Makefiles
 work just fine.